Master the camera that’s always with you - your smartphone.

 - Exploring the benefits of shooting in raw on your camera phone

-- Creating multiple image composites
+- Creating a collage from multiple images

 - Adding “special effects”, creative filters and textures

 Participants should bring their iPhone, iPad, or Android mobile device.
 If you choose to download any of the apps shown in class, you can expect to pay an additional $15 to $30 on app purchases.
 A short list of additional suggested and useful gear will be sent before the workshop.